Screening the Coulomb interaction leads to a prethermal regime in two-dimensional bad conductors

-We report the effect of the range of interactions on thermalization in the conductivity ($\sigma$) in a disordered 2D electron system (2DES) in Si metal-oxide-semiconductor field-effect transistors (MOSFETs), the basic building blocks of modern electronics.
+We report the effect of the range of interactions on thermalization in the conductivity of a disordered 2D electron system (2DES) in Si metal-oxide-semiconductor field-effect transistors (MOSFETs), the basic building blocks of modern electronics, following a quantum quench protocol.
 This system is an excellent candidate for observing the MBL for the following reasons.
-First, electron density $n_\mathrm{s}$ can be varied easily by up to three orders of magnitude by changing the voltage $V_\mathrm{g}$ on the metallic gate (Fig.~\ref{fig:setup}A),
+First, total electron density $n_\mathrm{s}$ can be varied easily by up to three orders of magnitude by changing the voltage $V_\mathrm{g}$ on the metallic gate (Fig.~\ref{fig:setup}a),